wlanslovenija/nodewatcher/docs/node_config.rst

    :param gateway: Gateway address.
    :type gateway: :class:`~nodewatcher.core.registry.fields.MACAddressField`

-Resources may also be configured from various pools (see :ref:`resources`).
+Resources may also be configured from various pools (for available fields, see :ref:`resources`).

 .. autoclass:: nodewatcher.core.generator.cgm.models.AllocatedNetworkConfig()
    :show-inheritance:

-   :param routing_announce: Should this network be announced via a routing protocol.
-Available
-     choices are provided by routing protocol implementations.
-In case the value is ``None``, the network is not announce via any routing protocol.
-   :type routing_announce: registered choice

 Interfaces may also be configured to obtain addresses via DHCP.